Dan Morrissey: Senior

 Morrissey made his senior debut for Limerick on 23 February 2014, replacing Gavin O'Mahony for the final 12 minutes of a National Hurling League game against Antrim at the Gaelic Grounds.
 He was an unused substitute for the subsequent championship campaign.

-On 12 March 2017, Morrissey scored his first point for Limerick in a 6-33 to 1-19 defeat of Laois in the National League.
+On 12 March 2017, Morrissey scored his first point for Limerick in a 6–33 to 1–19 defeat of Laois in the National League.

 Morrissey was named man of the match, beating Kilkenny's Eoin Murphy and his brother Tom, following Limerick's All-Ireland quarter-final defeat of Kilkenny on 15 July 2018.

-On 19 August 2018, Morrissey was at left wing-back when Limerick won their first All-Ireland title in 45 years after a 3-16 to 2-18 defeat of Galway in the final.
+On 19 August 2018, Morrissey was at left wing-back when Limerick won their first All-Ireland title in 45 years after a 3–16 to 2–18 defeat of Galway in the final.
 He ended the season by winning an All-Star Award.

 On 31 March 2019, Morrissey was selected at left wing-back for Limerick's National League final meeting with Waterford at Croke Park.
-He collected a winners' medal following the 1-24 to 0-19 victory.
-On 30 June 2019, Morrissey won a Munster Championship medal at left wing-back following Limerick's 2-26 to 2-14 defeat of Tipperary in the final.
+He collected a winners' medal following the 1–24 to 0–19 victory.
+On 30 June 2019, Morrissey won a Munster Championship medal at left wing-back following Limerick's 2–26 to 2–14 defeat of Tipperary in the final.

-On 25 October 2020, Morrissey won a second successive National League medal after Limerick's 0-36 to 1-23 win over Clare in the delayed final.
-Later that season he claimed a second successive Munster Championship medal after lining out at full-back in the 0-25 to 0-21 Munster final defeat of Waterford.
+On 25 October 2020, Morrissey won a second successive National League medal after Limerick's 0–36 to 1–23 win over Clare in the delayed final.
+Later that season he claimed a second successive Munster Championship medal after lining out at full-back in the 0–25 to 0–21 Munster final defeat of Waterford.

+Morrissey won an All Star in 2020, 2023 and 2024.